 We set out to find out more…

-This article was originally written with the help of local people and the good folks of the Blackpool’s Past Facebook Group.
+This article is written with the help of local people and the good folks of the Blackpool’s Past Facebook Group.

 Warbreck Water Tower was built in 1932 for the then Fylde Water Board, to serve the heavily residential areas of central Blackpool and the high rise homes.
-With barely a hill in sight, the tower creates and maintains pressure on the water supply – so that when the tap is turned on water comes out of it!
+With barely a hill in sight, the tower creates and maintains pressure in the water supply.
+So that when you turn the tap on, water comes out of it!